ddrohan/android-101-labs-as/session6/lab/md/step10.md

 If you get this all working, you'll notice there's a small bug in the app that allows the user to still view the Report Screen, even after we called the reset menu option.

-See can you fix this bug and also add in a feature to ask the user if they're sure they want to reset all the donations (similar to the delete a Donation feature on the Report Screen).
+See can you fix this bug and also add in a feature to ask the user if they're sure they want to reset all the donations (similar to the delete a Donation feature on the Report Screen) like so